At the History Center

 No matter where you were a teenager or when you were a teenager, come celebrate hangouts, heartaches, and high school at the Richfield Historical Society celebrates all our teen years.
 Relive you prom (or somebody else’s), play a song at the soda fountain, hang out with your friends at the local pizza joint, share your teenage stories and hear your neighbors’ stories, too.
-In the main gallery through 2013.
+In the main gallery now.

 Richfield Christmas, 1986

 Our annual Christmas exhibit is back for the third year in a row.
 This time the year is 1986!
 Were you rockin’ out out to your new Walkman?
 Did you get your kids a Cabbage Patch Doll or a Teddy Ruxpin?
 Did you ask Santa for a pair of rollerskates with pom poms on them or did you go big and ask for a ColecoVision?
 Time travel to the not-so-distant past as we take a look at what Christmas morning might have looked like — 80s style!

 The news of JFK’s assassination as presented in Richfield media on the 50th anniversary of the President’s death.

 Showing until August 5th, 2012

 This main gallery exhibit takes a closer look at the “lookalike” houses of Richfield.
 We see our local Cape Cods, Ramblers, and other suburban houses every day.
 This fun and interactive exhibit will let us explore what makes a rambler a rambler, why Cape Cods came back into fashion, and why those “lookalike” house don’t look alike any more.